 When the possibility of other diseases is ruled out and no organic disease is found, the most likely cause is irritable bowel syndrome.

-A regular lifestyle and diet are the most important factors in the treatment of irritable bowel syndrome.
-Patients are advised to avoid stress, as it often aggravates the symptoms.
-Exercise and adequate fibre intake are important, especially for those suffering from constipation.
+The most important thing in the treatment of irritable bowel syndrome is a regular lifestyle and eating rhythm.
+Stress and haste should be avoided, as they often increase symptoms.
+Exercise and adequate fiber intake are especially important for those suffering from constipation.

-Diarrhoea and constipation medicines may also be used to manage the symptoms of irritable bowel syndrome as instructed by your physician or pharmacist if basic examinations have been carried out and your physician has diagnosed irritable bowel syndrome.
+Diarrhea and constipation medications can also be used for the symptoms of irritable bowel syndrome according to the instructions given by a doctor or pharmacist, if basic tests have been performed and the doctor has diagnosed irritable bowel syndrome.

-Fibre supplements can also help regulate bowel function and can be safely used for the rest of your life, if necessary.
-There are also prescription medications for severe abdominal pain.
-Discuss medication options for irritable bowel syndrome with your physician.
+Fiber supplements can also balance bowel function and can be used for the rest of your life.
+There are also prescription medications for troublesome stomach pain.
+Discuss medication for irritable bowel syndrome with your doctor.

 Abdominal pain